 While Tobacco traffic is prohibited on Toll Free, it is allowed on Short Code, or Long Code, as long as proper age gating procedures are in place.

-Firearms and Alcohol traffic is allowed on Toll Free, Short Code, and Long Code, as long as proper age gating procedures are in place.
+Firearms and Alcohol traffic is allowed on Toll Free (US only), Short Code, and Long Code, as long as proper age gating procedures are in place.

 Vaping-related traffic is prohibited.